Definition of rural area

 - Content and curriculum

-Other than an educator’s ability to teach students, the content and curriculum is also vital in ensuring academic success.
+Other than an educator’s ability to teach students, another consideration for education in rural areas would be the content and curriculum..
 Many schools have a shortage of learning resources such as textbooks and reading materials like dictionaries, which limits the extent of knowledge a child is able to learn.
 Classroom lessons also have lesser engagement as there are little practical activities that children can participate in, except for memorization of facts.
 For us, we have resources such as a chemistry lab to have hands-on lessons or home economics room for application of useful life skills.
 With the lack of resources, the children will not have an equal opportunity to learn.

 - Lack of technology